tools-study/journal/drafts/draft_40.md

 ## Abstract

 Nuclear reprogramming spans a hierarchy of progressively deeper epigenetic erasure events, from partial resetting to pluripotency through complete erasure to totipotency and the deepest reprogramming in the germline.
 While transcription-factor-based approaches (OSKM/OSK) have dominated clinical translation, they access only the shallowest tier of this hierarchy and cannot replicate the molecular logic of complete reprogramming.
 The mammalian oocyte harbors a coordinated reprogramming machine — comprising histone variant H3.3 deposited by HIRA, nucleoplasmin NPM2, the SWI/SNF remodeler BRG1, the demethylase TET3, and the H3K9me3 eraser KDM4A — that achieves what transcription factors alone cannot.
 This review organizes the field around a Reprogramming Depth Hierarchy: Tier 1 (pluripotency, achieved by somatic cell nuclear transfer and induced pluripotency), Tier 2 (totipotency, governed by zygotic genome activation and the DUX-MERVL circuit), and Tier 3 (germline reprogramming, encompassing primordial germ cell specification, imprint erasure, and in vitro gametogenesis).
 At each tier, we identify the molecular machinery, recent engineering breakthroughs (including a 2025 epigenetic cocktail achieving 75% blastocyst rates in SCNT, and primate nuclear-transfer embryonic stem cells from marmosets), and the fidelity defects that limit clinical translation.
 We introduce quantitative frameworks — competitive chromatin remodeling kinetics, sequential barrier erasure reliability, the DUX-MERVL bistable switch, germline demethylation traveling waves, Jensen-Shannon divergence for reprogramming fidelity, and Bayesian oocyte competence classification — that formalize the engineering challenges at each depth.
-Together, these analyses argue that achieving high-fidelity complete reprogramming requires understanding and recapitulating the oocyte's coordinated machinery, not merely intensifying transcription-factor expression.
+Together, these analyses argue that achieving high-fidelity complete reprogramming requires understanding the oocyte's coordinated machinery, not merely intensifying transcription-factor expression.

 ---